 Levels of Impact

-There are two distinct levels with impact measurement: program-level impact and population-level.
+There are two distinct levels of social impact measurement: program-level impact and population-level.
 If you took measurements on a program level, apply the results on the same scale.

 The program-level impact is your actions/services’ role on customers, clients, or anyone else who directly participates with your organization.